-- ▶ The inner ports connect the master and slave devices. - > The outer ports connect the devices to the other, neighboring devices of the network.
+- The inner ports connect the master and slave devices. - The outer ports connect the devices to the other, neighboring devices of the network.

-4: Inner coupling port in the secondary ring
+- 3: Outer coupling port in the secondary ring - 4: Inner coupling port in the secondary ring

 When you specify the role of a coupler device as auto, the coupler device automatically selects its role as master or slave.
 When you want a predetermined master or slave device, specify the roles explicitly.